mrbreastly/pauseai/src/posts/digital-brains.md

 > "AI systems do nearly all research and development, improvements in AI will accelerate the pace of technological progress, including further progress in AI.
 26% responded likely in 2022.
 17% responded likely in 2016" -- [2022 Expert Survey on Progress in AI](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/)

 > "I actually said that in 1999.
-I said that [AI] would match any person by 2029." -- [Futurist Ray Kurzweil Says AI Will Achieve Human-level Intelligence by 2029
+I said that [AI] would match any person by 2029." -- Ray Kurzweil [Futurist Ray Kurzweil Says AI Will Achieve Human-level Intelligence by 2029
 ](https://youtu.be/Tr-VgjtUZLM?t=19)

-> "If the rate of change continues, I think 2029, or maybe 2030, is where digital intelligence will probably exceed all human intelligence combined."  -- [AGI by 2029?
+> "If the rate of change continues, I think 2029, or maybe 2030, is where digital intelligence will probably exceed all human intelligence combined."  -- Elon Musk [AGI by 2029?
 Elon Musk on AI's Future](https://youtu.be/DSKxmvq9t04?t=106)

 ## Uncontrollable scaling

 Once these systems become the same size and speed of a Human brain (or vastly larger), they are expected to be able to perform "all tasks that an expert Human could do".
 This includes AI research, testing and improvement.
 So, after AGI we should expect that the LLM-type systems **could** design and build future AI driven systems that are better than themselves, and better then any Human could hope to be able to design or even understand.
 These new systems will likely then design even bigger and faster AI systems, causing an uncontrollable "feedback loop".

 This uncontrollable intelligence feedback loop is often called "Foom!".
 This "Foom!" process is usually expected only to be stopped by the fundamental limits of physics.
-Science has calculated these physical limits of intelligence and computation, and these limits are extremely vast!
+Scientist and Mathematicians have calculated these physical limits of intelligence and computation, and these limits are extremely vast!
 If, for example, a system were to convert all the atoms in all the planets into "computronium" powered by all the energy from our Sun, or our Galaxy.

 Yes, those are the expected limits of this process of "Foom!".
 The possibility of "Foom!" is still [hotly debated](https://intelligence.org/files/AIFoomDebate.pdf).
 But, the basic fundamental process can be argued as plausible, even when considered from first principles.

 ## Unpredictable scaling

 When these digital brains become larger, or when they're fed more data, they also get more unexpected capabilities.
-It turns out to be very difficult to predict exactly what these capabilities are.
+It turns out to be very difficult to predict exactly what these capabilities will be.
 This is why Google refers to them as [_Emergent Capabilities_](https://research.google/pubs/emergent-abilities-of-large-language-models/).
 For most capabilities, this is not a problem.
 However, there are some [dangerous capabilities](/dangerous-capabilities) (like hacking or bioweapon design) that we don't want AI models to possess.
 Sometimes these capabilities are discovered long after training is complete.
 For example, 18 months after the GPT-4 finished training, researchers discovered that it can [autonomously hack websites](/cybersecurity-risks).

 > Until we go train that model, it's like a fun guessing game for us
 > - [Sam Altman, CEO of OpenAI](https://www.ft.com/content/dd9ba2f6-f509-42f0-8e97-4271c7b84ded).